tolulopeoa/Sera-Sales-Transaction-Analysis/README.md

 2. **Tableau Dashboard**:
-   - The main visual deliverable is an interactive Tableau dashboard.
+   - The main visual deliverable is a Tableau dashboard.
 The dashboard includes charts for revenue trends in both NGN and USD, subscriber growth, KPIs for the current month’s performance, and a map showing where payment attempts originate.
    - You can view the Tableau dashboard [[[here](https://public.tableau.com/app/profile/tolulope.okerayi/viz/Book1_17259781765270/SERASALESDASHBOARD?publish=yes)]
    -
 ## Tableau Visualizations